GlenKPeterson/Paguro/README2.md

 - Then `mvn clean test` on UncleJim

 #To Do
+ - Add insert(int i, E element) to ImList, implemented by wrapping the existing list in an ImSortedMap and time it.
  - Cover a few more lines with tests in UnmodCollection and merge changes into NestingVector branch.
  - Can I make UnmodMap extend UnmodCollection instead of UnmodIterable?
 Or do the contains() and contains() all methods conflict?
    Hmm...
 Maybe have a SizedIterable that both maps and collections can extend?
 Ditto UnmodSortedMap extend UnmodSortedCollection instead of UnmodSortedIterable.